 Ladbrokes Casino Sign Up – 100% up to £500

-If you would like to deposit less than £20 then Ladbrokes will match any first deposit between £5-19.99 up to 25%.
-To claim visit Ladbrokes below or read more, including about software, games and features, see the Ladbrokes Casino Review.
+To claim visit Ladbrokes below or to read more, including about software, games and features, see the Ladbrokes Casino Review.

 Ladbrokes were established in 1886 as an agent for horses trained at Ladbroke Hall in Worcestershire.
 The name was adopted formally in 1902 when the operation moved to London, although folk law says the name came form a pun on the words “broke lads”.
 Either way they didn’t stay broke for long.
 For the next 50 or so years Ladbrokes operated from the Strand in London as a bookmaker for wealthy clients derived from the local gentlemen’s clubs.

 After WWII, in 1956, Ladbrokes was acquired for £100,000 by Mark and Cyril Stein and in 1961 they used the profits from the existing business to set up a chain of shops.
 Ladbrokes became the first bookie to offer fixed odds betting, reportedly losing over £1 million on the final day of the football season in 1963.

 Over the next 50 years the company went from strength to strength, adding various acquisitions including Hilton hotels, which it later sold.
 Despite falling on harder times in the early online bookmaking era due to stronger competition, Ladbrokes remains the overall largest bookie in the UK with over 2800 shops in the UK (2300), Ireland, Belgium and Spain with a large online operation.